space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 #### What is Angular?
 - Angular is a sophisticated front-end design and development framework backed by Google with an emphasis on creating single-page apps
-- The core goal for the Angular framework is to take static HTML and CSS pages and make them dynamic by combining them with javascript into packages called 'components' can be composed to make applications
+- The core goal for the Angular framework is to take static HTML and CSS pages and make them dynamic by combining them with javascript into packages called 'components'.
+Components can be composed to make applications
 - Development in Angular is done in Typescript, a statically-typed superset of Javascript, then is transpiled to Javascript
 - Angular has many features to support for design, development and testing, and is built from the ground up with dependency injection in mind